Blieep/rpi-mass-image-writer/README.md

 ```

 LCD should turn on

 ## Setting up samba
-### The storage directory for the images.
+### The network shared directory to store images.
 There is already a default conf file, so executing the following command creates a new conf file – ie don’t be concerned if you are writing a completely new file.
 `nano /etc/samba/smb.conf`
-Add/Modify the following lines to your smb.conf file
+Add/Modify the following lines to your `smb.conf` file
 ```
 [global]
 workgroup = WORKGROUP
-server string = SD Duplicator
+server string = SD Writer
 security = user
 log file = /var/log/samba/%m.log
 max log size = 50